laravel/docs/artisan.md

 <a name="closure-commands"></a>
 ### Closure Commands

 Closure based commands provide an alternative to defining console commands as classes.
-In the same way that route Closures are an alternative to controllers, think of command Closures as an alternative to command classes.
+In the same way that route closures are an alternative to controllers, think of command closures as an alternative to command classes.
 Within the `commands` method of your `app/Console/Kernel.php` file, Laravel loads the `routes/console.php` file:

     /**
-     * Register the Closure based commands for the application.
+     * Register the closure based commands for the application.
      *
      * @return void
      */